KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hades-problem.md

 ---

 **For later integration:**
 - Add to Chapter 25 mythic glossary
-- Cross-reference with other orientation conflation examples
+- Cross‑reference with other orientation conflation examples
 - Consider expanding seasonal acclivous / declivous pattern as universal hypostatic cycle

 ---